nao10i/dotfiles/README.md

 # Dotfiles for Linux and Termux

 Welcome to my dotfiles.
-Easily set up a visually stunning and colorful terminal environment.
+This repository helps easily set up a visually stunning and colorful terminal environment.
 Designed for use in mainly English or Japanese environments.

 ## Linux Terminal